person12306464/More-Shaders-For-Bloxshade/README.md

 TSMAA.fx (By lordbean)
 TSMAA2.fx (By lordbean)
 XHQAA.fx (By lordbean)
-MC_SSAO (By Constantine 'MadCake' Rudenko, License: https://creativecommons.org/licenses/by/4.0/) MC_Tonemap (By Constantine 'MadCake' Rudenko https://creativecommons.org/licenses/by/4.0/) (Has been modified) MC_TonemapHDR (By Constantine 'MadCake' Rudenko https://creativecommons.org/licenses/by/4.0/) (Has been modified) Reinhard.fx (Original code by Marty McFly, Amateur port by Insomnia) 5XBR_NoBlend.fx (By Hyllian, Ported by spiderh @2018) YASSGI_old_tracer.fx (By Pentalimbed)
+MC_SSAO.fx (By Constantine 'MadCake' Rudenko, License: https://creativecommons.org/licenses/by/4.0/) MC_Tonemap.fx (By Constantine 'MadCake' Rudenko, License: https://creativecommons.org/licenses/by/4.0/) (Has been modified) MC_TonemapHDR.fx (By Constantine 'MadCake' Rudenko, License: https://creativecommons.org/licenses/by/4.0/) (Has been modified)
+Reinhard.fx (Original code by Marty McFly, Amateur port by Insomnia) 5XBR_NoBlend.fx (By Hyllian, Ported by spiderh @2018) YASSGI_old_tracer.fx (By Pentalimbed)
 ZN_GI.fx (By Zenteon, patched by Sync)
-GloomAO.fx (By BlueSkyDefender, License: https://creativecommons.org/licenses/by-nd/4.0, patched by Sync)
+GloomAO.fx (By BlueSkyDefender, License: https://creativecommons.org/licenses/by-nd/4.0, patched by Sync) Droste.fx (By SirCobra)
+LongExposure.fx (By SirCobra)FGFXFastCascadedSeparableBlur16X.fx (By Alex Tuduran, patched by Person123)
+PerfectPerspective.fx (By Fubaxiusz, License: http://creativecommons.org/licenses/by-sa/3.0/, patched by Person123) (Has been modified)
+Particles.fx (By BlueSkyDefender, License: https://creativecommons.org/licenses/by-nd/4.0/, patched by Person123)
+qUINT_mxao_il.fx (By Marty McFly, MXAO with IL enabled.)

 Highlights: